TJ-lab-ustc/hDNApipe/README.md

 ```
 bash download_annoatation.sh <out_dir>
 ```
+Specify the location where the annotation information will be downloaded in ```<out_dir>```.

 ## Usage
 Use `docker run -v` to to map into the container the folder of our tool `hDNApipe`, annotation folders `AnnotSV_annotations` and `vep_annot`, and your sequencing data folder.
 ```
 docker run \
-  -v /path/hDNApipe/:/hDNApipe \
-  -v /path/AnnotSV_annotations:/AnnotSV_annotations \
+  -v /path/hDNApipe:/hDNApipe \
-  -v /path/vep_annot/:/vep_annot \
+  -v /path/annotation_dir:/annotation_dir \
   -v /path/data:/input \
   -it hDNApipe /bin/bash
-待改
 ```
+When running, change ```/path/hDNApipe/``` to the folder path of the hDNApipe downloaded via Git.
+Change ```/path/annotation_dir/``` to the folder path specified when downloading the annotation files.
+And ```/path/data```` should be set as the folder path where the sequencing files are located.

+*The `-v` option in the command is used for volume mounting.
+It allows you to map directories from your local machine to directories inside the Docker container.
+The part before the colon (:) refers to a directory path on your local machine, and the part after the colon indicates the corresponding directory path inside the Docker container.

 When aiming to enable access to the remote GUI, certain crucial additional settings need to be configured:
 ```
 --net=host -e DISPLAY=:10.0 -v /$HOME/.Xauthority:/root/.Xauthority